Quick summary:

 The black soap ritual

-Moroccan black soap, made from black olives and olive oil, is applied all over the body after the first sweating phase.
-It is a natural scrub that removes dead skin and leaves skin smooth.
-This step completes the cleansing effect of the steam.
+Moroccan black soap has a simple composition: black olives and olive oil, fermented with potash.
+Applied all over the body after the first sweating phase, it works as a gentle enzymatic scrub.
+Dead skin detaches, live skin stays.
+This step extends the cleansing effect of the steam and defines the signature of traditional Moroccan hammams.

 Circulatory and muscular benefits